buhrmi/buhrmi/README.md

 ### Hi there 👋

-I'm buhrmi, a web developer who enjoys to [stream his development (mis)adventures](https://twitch.tv/buhrmitv).
+I'm buhrmi, a web developer who recently started to hate web development.
+Sometimes I [stream my annoyances on Twitch](https://twitch.tv/buhrmitv).
+But I'll only do that until I figured out a way to stream without making Jeff Bezos more money.
+But I don't know if that will ever happen.
+Fuck.

-This is my GitHub profile.
-In here you can find all the stuff I've come up with in the past.
-It's mostly crap, but some good things are in here, too.
-Somewhere.
-I guess.
-Maybe.
-Hey, how are you?
+Anyways, this is my GitHub profile.
+In here you can find all the crap I've come up with in the past.
+It's all bullshit.
+I don't know why people star it.
+Some good things are in here, too, but nobody except me seems to like the good things.

-Here's a list of things I currently do or have done for a living:
+### Random list of things I currently do or have done for a living:

 - Web development with Ruby on Rails
 - Chatbot development for platforms like Discord, Twitch, Telegram, etc.
 - Browser-based game development

-I like working with people, so, uhm, if you have a cool idea, feel free to send over an [email](mailto:buhrmi@gmail.com) or come into the [Twitch Chat](https://twitch.tv/buhrmitv) to connect.
-I'll only be on Twitch until I figured out a way to stream without making Jeff Bezos more money.
-I don't know if that will ever happen.
-Shucks.
-Fucking Jeff Bezos.
+### Collaboration

+Yeah, of course I'd be happy to work with you.
+There is nothing I'd rather do than work with you.
+Send an [email](mailto:buhrmi@gmail.com) to get in touch.
+Or come over into my [Twitch channel](https://twitch.tv/buhrmitv) if you have a good idea.

 ### Current projects

 #### [AuctionsBot](https://github.com/buhrmi/twitch-tools) (in development)

-Are you a streamer and interested in selling art or other things on your stream?
-Then this bot is for you.
-It turns your stream into a live auction, enabling viewers to bid on your items.
-Give it a try, it's really fun.
+A bot for streamers who want to sell shitty artwork on Twitch.
+It enables viewers to bid on items and keeps track of the highest bid and so forth.

 #### [SimpWars](https://github.com/buhrmi/simpwars) (in development)

-Yet another browser-based game.
+Yet another shitty browser-based game.

-#### (your project here)

-*Send over cool project ideas and I will help you make them real*